python/cpython/Doc/library/unittest.rst

 .. class:: TestSuite(tests=())

-   This class represents an aggregation of individual tests cases and test suites.
+   This class represents an aggregation of individual test cases and test suites.
    The class presents the interface needed by the test runner to allow it to be run as any other test case.
 Running a :class:`TestSuite` instance is the same as iterating over the suite, running each test individually.